oracle/oci-compute-jenkins-plugin/README.md

 ## Upgrade
-Updates are listed in the Updates tab of the **Manage Plugins** page and can be installed by checking the checkbox of the Oracle Cloud Infrastructure Compute plugin updates and clicking the **Download now and install after restart** button.
+Updates are listed in the Updates tab of the **Manage Plugins** page and can be installed by checking the checkbox of the OCI Compute plugin updates and clicking the **Download now and install after restart** button.

 **Note**:  Upgrading the Plugin may require you to update your already created OCI Cloud and Templates Configuration.
 After upgrade please check all OCI Cloud values are OK in Manage Jenkins > Manage Nodes and Clouds > Configure Clouds.
 Then Click **Save**.

 For example, a new method of adding OCI Credentials was added in v106 of the Plugin.
 Previously these OCI Credentials were added in the OCI Cloud Configuration.
 If upgrading from a version earlier than v106, then you may have to update the values in your existing Cloud configuration.

 **Note**: A plugin version with new functionality may only take effect on Slaves built with that new version.
 You may need to remove older Slaves.